OmarShahwanGitHub/BlueJUniformSite/README.md

 # BlueJay Uniform - Point of Sale Website

-A modern e-commerce website for BlueJay Uniform, a Tampa-based business specializing in Islamic uniforms and apparel for schools like University of South Florida and Bayaan Academy.
+A modern e-commerce website for BlueJ Uniform, a Tampa-based business specializing in Islamic uniforms and apparel for schools like Universal Academy of Florida and Bayaan Academy.

 ## Features